wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

     * [Problem with BCM94360CS2](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/15#issuecomment-477450037):
        * BCM94360CS2 and BCM943602CS are two **DIFFERENT** cards.
        * BCM94360CS2 is an ABSOLUTELY NIGHTMARE.
 DON'T buy.
+* Memory Issues:
+   * Normally, your memory on your machine should just work.
+[Issue#34](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/34#issuecomment-516447421) However, with machines that has 64G of memory, you might need some workaround.
+   * Presented by [oreziam](https://github.com/oreziam), he gave a brief description of his solution in the above issue.
+      * Note that I do not know, and cannot help you with this issue since I have 32G of memory.
+You should contact oreziam if you have questions.
+      * In order to make this work, you need to inject info of the system memory, but with one more sockets than usual.
+      * That means you need to inject 4 channels and 5 sockets for memory info, 16G * 5.
+      * When you boot into the system, it would detect 64G correctly.
 * Bluetooth issues:
    * **Bluetooth** is SOLVED using a ribbon cable connecting to Smartcard slot.
    * A more in depth discussion of how to make it work is here: